GuanshuTao/gdp_worldbank/README.md

 # gdp_worldbank
 WorldBank GDP data sets and evaluation

-Note: If you encounter NAs for some cases, please continue the analysis with the non-missing values.
-However, please include code to count the number of missing values for each variable used in the analysis.
-Questions on Merged Data
-1 Merge the data based on the country shortcode.
-How many of the IDs match?
-2 Sort the data frame in ascending order by GDP (so United States is last).
-What is the 13th country in the resulting data frame?
+This project evaluates realtionships between national economic indicators and educational levels attained by different populations.
+The data that is considered for this evaluation is based on data sets provided by the World Bank.

+Specifically, the 1st data set included is : GDP Ranking for the nations of the world.
+This data set is annualized, time series data, which is generally updated on a quarterly basis.
+The data includes information from 217 national economies.
+The data is a subset of the data supporting evaluations of Economy & Growth.

+Secondly, the data set World Bank EdStats All Indicator Query that describes indicators related to education levels attained.
+This data set includes information from 214 economies, is also annual, time-series data which is generally updated on a quarterly basis.

+The specific questions to be addressed by this evaluation are :

+1 : How many countries have matched data between the GDP Ranking and the Educational Data ?
+2 : For ascendingly sorted GDPs, which country is the 13th ranked GDP  ?
-3 What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?
+3 : What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups ?
-4 Show the distribution of GDP value for all the countries and color plots by income group.
-Use ggplot2 to create your plot.
+4 : Depiction of the distribution of GDP values for all the countries, identified by income group.
-5 Provide summary statistics of GDP by income groups.
+5 : Summary statistics of GDP by income groups are provided.
-6 Cut the GDP ranking into 5 separate quantile groups.
-Make a table versus Income.Group.
+6 : Tabluar description of the GDP ranking by Income Group, based on quintile groups.
-How many countries are Lower middle income but among the 38 nations with highest GDP?
-Deliverable: Markdown file uploaded to GitHub containing the following  Introduction to the project.
-The introduction should not start with “For my project I ...”.
-The introduction needs to be written as if you are presenting the work to someone who has given you the data to analyze and wants to understand the result.
-In other words, pretend it’s not a case study for a course.
-Pretend it’s a presentation for a client.
- Code for downloading, tidying, and merging data in a R Markdown file.
-The code should be in a make file style, meaning that the source RMD document pulls in separate files for importing data, cleaning the data, and data analysis.
- Brief explanations of the purpose of the code.
-The explanations should appear as a sentence or two before or after the code chunk.
-Even though you will not be hiding the code chunks (so that I can see the code), you need to pretend that the client can’t see them.
- Code to answer the five questions above (plus the answers) in the same R Markdown file.
- Clear answers to the questions.
-Just the code to answer the questions is not enough, even if the code is correct and gives the correct answer.
-You must state the answer in a complete sentence outside the code chunk.
- Conclusion to the project.
-Summarize your findings from this exercise.

-Rubric (100 points total):
-• Assignment is submitted via a link to GitHub that results in a readable file (0 or 5 points)
-• I can run the code on either my Mac or my PC with no modifications, except setting the working directory (0 – doesn’t run to 5 – runs with no errors).
-• Grammatical/spelling mistakes (0 – lots of mistakes to 5 - no mistakes)
-• Introduction to the case study provides context for the data (5 points)
-• Correct answers for each of the five questions (5 points for first question, 10 points each for others, 45 points total).
-This piece includes a clear explanation of output and/or graphics.
-• Correctly commented code in modular style (30 points)
-• Conclusion summarizes findings from the exercise in paragraph form (5 points).
+7 : The identified of the number of countries with "Lower middle income" and also within the group of (top 38) nations with highest GDP ?

+For convenience, the presentation of this information is separated into distinct sub-folders of this repository, to enable the reader to select just the elements most interesting for the reader's purpose and interestes.
+This is enabled by the following organization :

+* data collection and cleaning is completed within the ./data folder
+ * within this folder, the code that harvest the data from the appropriate web-sites is available, along with